UK grocer Morrisons cuts prices again

 Monday's cuts, some 200 on everyday branded and own-brand items, are the first to be announced under new Chief Executive David Potts, the former Tesco executive who succeeded Dalton Philips in March.

-Like rivals Tesco (TSCO.L), Wal-Mart's Asda (WMT.N) and Sainsbury's (SBRY.L), Morrisons is lowering prices to a bid to stem the flow of shoppers turning to discounters Aldi and Lidl.
+Like rivals Tesco, Wal-Mart's Asda and Sainsbury's, Morrisons is lowering prices to a bid to stem the flow of shoppers turning to discounters Aldi and Lidl.

 All players are also having to deal with record commodity-driven industry price deflation.